 Hot matcha latte recipe

 This hot and delicious latte is simple and quick to make at home and might even make you consider replacing your normal latte with Matcha.
-No wonder matcha Latte is becoming increasing popular at cafes around the world.

 - Hot water – 80 degrees Celsius (175 degrees Fahrenheit) – 20 ml